cmbuckley/cmbuckley.github.io/_posts/2009-05-27-spacing-out-camelcase-in-php.md

 echo spacify('CamelCaseWords'); // 'Camel Case Words'
 ```

-I added in the `$glue` parameter to be even more nifty, but a bit of thinking made it clear that it wouldn’t work when the first letter was lower-case.
+I added in the `$glue` parameter to be even more nifty, but a bit of thinking made it clear that it wouldn't work when the first letter was lower-case.
 Should be fine now!